-Andre Harrell, Music Executive Who Discovered Sean “Diddy” Combs, Dead at 59
+Andre Harrell, Music Executive Who Discovered Sean ‘Diddy’ Combs, Dead At 59

 According to Variety, Andre Harrell, the founder of Uptown Records and one-half of rap duo Dr. Jeckyll and Mr. Hyde, died late Friday night at age 59.
 The cause of death is still unclear.
 Variety has yet to receive an official word, though sources have confirmed his passing.

-Harrell is also widely-known for signing and helping Sean “Diddy” Combs rise to prominence.
+Harrell is also widely known for signing and helping Sean “Diddy” Combs rise to prominence.

-DJ D Nice announced the news while playing music on Instagram Live during his popular “Club Quarantine” series.
+DJ D-Nice announced the news while playing music on Instagram live during his popular “Club Quarantine” series.

 BREAKING NEWS: While @djdnice was spinning tonight on IG Live in #ClubQuarantine, he announced that legendary music man Andre Harrell has died.
 He was 59.
 Just stunning.
 Harrell founded Uptown Records and paved the way for many in the music industry. #RolandMartinUnfiltered